mijndert/website/_pages/about.md

 ## Contact

 Due to my busy schedule I prefer asynchronous communication.
-Either send me an e-mail (mijndert @ this domain) or find me on [Twitter](https://twitter.com/mijndert).
+Either send me an email (mijndert @ this domain) or find me on [Twitter](https://twitter.com/mijndert).

 Please use [Keybase](https://keybase.io/mijndert) if you want to send encrypted messages for some reason.